iwanalabs/econagents/docs/source/Customizing_Agent_Roles.rst

 Phase-Specific Customization Points
 -----------------------------------

-When you decide to customize the agent’s behavior for specific phases, you can change up to four components:
+When you decide to customize the agent's behavior for specific phases, you can change up to four components:

 1. **System Prompt** – a role-defining, scenario-framing prompt.
 2. **User Prompt** – instructions or context for the specific phase.
-3. **Response Parser** – logic to interpret the LLM’s response.
+3. **Response Parser** – logic to interpret the LLM's response.
 4. **Phase Handler** – overarching logic for that phase (which may not even call the LLM).

 You can customize these components by combining any of the following three approaches: